 We encourage you to read the reviews, see more photographs and even book your stay at a reduced rate now through TripAdvisor.

-Not to mention the fabulous groovy interiors that will most likely inspire us to host a shagalicious Austin Powers party while we’re there.
+These fabulous groovy interiors most likely inspire a shagalicious Austin Powers party!

 (For those interested, prices based on TripAdvisor run around US $105 per night.)

 Thank you for your support – We appreciate you more than you know!

 We know that you could spend hours, days, weeks and months finding some of this information yourselves – but at this website, we curate the best of what we find for you and place it easily and conveniently into one place.
 Please take a moment today to recognize our efforts and make a donation towards the operational costs of this site – your support keeps the site alive and keeps us searching for the best of our heritage to bring to you.

 Remember, we rely solely on your donations to keep the project going.

 Thank you in advance!